sanmoy1985/PhotoEffectCreator/README.md

 # PhotoEffectCreator

-To see the assignment results download / open Original.jpg, REWORKED_PHOTO.gif and Assignment_Result_Sanmoy.pptx
+To see the assignment results download / open Original.jpg, REWORKED_PHOTO.gif and Assignment_Result_Sanmoy.pptx in PhotoCombo folder.